 How to breastfeed

-It can take time for you and your pēpi (baby) to learn how to breastfeed, but with the right help almost all people can breastfeed.
-Find out about what a good latch looks like and how to position your pēpi.
+It can take time for you and your pēpi (baby) to learn how to breastfeed.
+But with the right help almost all women can breastfeed.
+Find out about what a good latch looks like, how to position your pēpi, and how to get support.

 A good latch